 • Open the Quick View menu by turning the thermostat ring.

-• Once your Nest scans available networks, find your Wi-Fi and, if necessary, put in your password.
+• After your Nest scans available networks, find your Wi-Fi and, if you have one, enter your password.

-Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 To choose Off mode on the thermostat: